azizkayumov/clean-code/functions.md

 ### Flag Arguments
 They're Ugly!
 Passing a boolean into a function is a truly terrible practice -> it says the function does more than one thing! `render(true)` is just a plain confusing to a poor reader, seeing the function description `render(boolean isSuite)` helps a little, we should have split the function into two: `renderForSuite()` and `renderForSingleTest()`.

+### Dyadic Functions
+A function with two args is harder to understand than the monadic functions: `writeField(name)` or `writeField(outputStream, name)`.
+The second requires a short pause until we learn to ignore the first parameter.
+*If two arguments are ordered components of a single value*, then this dyadic function is appropriate: `Point p = new Point(0,0);`.
+Dyadic functions are not evil, but come with a cost, try to convert them to monadic forms.